pmcollins/gumdrop/gumdrop.sql/README.md

 ```

-Given a `Person` table with at least these columns
+To hold our `Person` objects, we create a table like this

 ```sql